jbrumf/tinyqsim/doc/TinyQsim_design_notes.md

 ### The Future

 TinyQsim was originally written as a learning exercise.
-Although there many other much-better quantum simulators available that I could use, I may occasionally add some new features to TinyQsim because it has been a fun project.
+Although there many other much-better quantum simulators available that I could use, I may occasionally add some new features to TinyQsim because it has been an interesting and fun project.